Table of Content

 A new leak has now shown the new Android TV interface, a Reddit user called u/Fuzztub07 has managed to buy one of the new Chromecasts from a local store in the US.

-That tells me that the Live TV Tab is an evolution to the [Live Channels App" href="/article/top_stories/pvr-live-new-features-iptv-provider"that many Android TV users use for HDHomeRun or IPTV services.
+That tells me that the Live TV Tab is an evolution of the Live Channels App that many Android TV users use for HDHomeRun or IPTV services.

 Movies and TV Shows now have their tab which can be selected to see content from all of your streaming apps.